Why This Trip?

 5 View on Map

 You'll have all day today to explore this town and try some of its many activities.
 Fishing here is both a business and a passion, thanks partly to the monster-size halibut in the nearby waters.
 Take a half- or full-day fishing charter to angle for them, or cast your line for salmon instead.
 You can also hop a scenic flight to Katmai or Lake Clark national parks, where you can experience the magic of seeing bears in their natural habitat.
 Love to hike?
 Katchemak Bay State Park has some of the state's best hiking, just a 20-minute water taxi ride away.
-Or take a 45-minute fast ferry to the remote and fascinating town of Seldovia.
+Or take a 45-minute ferry or water taxi to the waterfront town of Seldovia.

 7 View on Map